-- As a class, we will be participating in a Participatory Science (aka Citizen Science) project related to the Outdoor Campus Collaborative, a campus BioBlitz. - "Participatory science" is the use of observations by laypeople around the world to help generate data that can be used by researchers.
+- As a class, we will be participating in a Participatory Science (aka Citizen Science) project, a campus BioBlitz. - "Participatory science" is the use of observations by laypeople around the world to help generate data that can be used by researchers.
 It has become an incredibly powerful resource for investigators, and a super fun hobby for lay people. - A "Bioblitz" is a one-day event when an entire community comes together with the sole aim of identifying every single life form in a specified area and uploading this information to the international biodiversity-recording platform, iNaturalist.
 Our area will be the campus.
-The date is still TBD, and there will be alternatives if you are unavailable on that day. - Hopefully you will appreciate how even novice naturalists can facilitate scientific progress.
+The date will coincide with CR's epic Science Night. - Hopefully you will appreciate how even novice naturalists can facilitate scientific progress.